aake48/omas-backend/README.md

     "username": "Username",
     "password": "password"
 }
-If user was added successfully, this it will return json, {token:TokenString"}.
+If user was added successfully, this will return json, {token:TokenString"}.
 If login fails, the errors will be provided in the same kind of structure as in api/reg
 ```
 ## Clubs
 ### Create new Club